Don’t tell me how easy it is to get out of an abusive relationship when you’ve never been in one.

 Once out, we might even start to question ourselves as to why did we stay?
-Some of the most smart, intelligent, intuitive people who get entangled with a narcissist struggle to break free, and when they look back often remember those moments that they just knew something was off and questioned the relationship within themselves yet stayed, sometimes before any cracks even appeared, it’s extremely complicated as to why people stay, it’s hard enough for those who’ve lived it to understand why they would stay.
-Those who haven’t just don’t seem to get it.
+Some of the smartest, intelligent, intuitive people who get entangled with a narcissist struggle to break free, and when we look back often remember those moments when we just knew something was off and questioned the relationship within ourselves.
+Yet, still, we stayed, sometimes before any cracks even appeared, our instincts shouted up, it’s incredibly complicated as to why people stay, it’s hard enough for those who’ve lived it to understand why they would stay, Those who haven’t just don’t seem to get it.

-Narcissistic people enjoy convincing you, you’re worthless without them, you’re nothing without them, you’ll never find anyone else like them, you’ll never be happy, you’ll never be loved, you’ll never be anything, you’ll never get yourself together, and you’ll never be free.
-They enjoy going around destroying people and making you think, so long as you behave all will be ok, yet as soon as you walk free all hell will break loose.
-Breaking free will save you, just do so carefully, you are worthy, you are special, you’ll find someone worthy of you, you will be happy, you will get yourself together, you will be free.
+Narcissistic people enjoy convincing you, you’re worthless without them, you’re nothing without them, you’ll never find anyone else like them, you’ll never be loved, you’ll never be anything, you’ll never get yourself together, you’ll never be enough, and you’ll never be free.
+They enjoy going around destroying people and making you think, so long as you behave, all will be ok, yet as soon as you walk free, all hell will break loose.
+Breaking free will save you.
+Just do so carefully, you are enough, you are worthy, you are special, you’ll find someone worthy of you, you will be happy, you will get yourself together, you will be free.

-First is the love bombing, they start their manipulation from the very start, by mirroring you, matching you like for like, they are your perfect match, too good to be true.
-Yet we know this can happen.
-Two ‘normal’ people can meet, click and live long happy lives together, the soulmate we’ve met has shown us no evidence that there is anything wrong with them.
+First is the love bombing.
+They start their manipulation from the very start by mirroring you, matching you like for like.
+They are your perfect match, too good to be true.
+Yet, we know this can happen.
+Two ‘healthy’ people can meet, click and live long, happy lives together.
+The soulmate we’ve met has shown us no evidence that they have malicious intentions towards us.
 Or that they have a personality disorder.
-The reality we lived at the start is reality and it is perfect, this can start those doubts within ourselves before the relationship is a few months in, our instincts might kick in, as we can not see exactly what they are telling us and this partner is perfect, we look for outside reasons and excuses. hurts from past relationships.
-Blaming ourselves for having doubts.
+The reality we lived at the start is reality, and it is perfect.
+This can start those doubts within ourselves before the relationship is a few months in.
+Our instincts might kick in, as we can not see exactly what they are telling us, and this partnership is perfect.
+We look for outside reasons and excuses.
+Hurts from past relationships.
+We are blaming ourselves for having doubts.
 Even when the things they say don’t quite add up, we begin to question ourselves and not them as there is no evidence to say otherwise.

 When that first issue hits, we know in our beliefs that relationships have ups and downs, and we can cling to those beliefs throughout the relationship.

-Most narcissistic people, don’t know who they truly are, so they go around stealing others qualities and passing them off as their own.
+Most narcissistic people don’t know who they indeed are, so they go around stealing others’ qualities and passing them off as their own.

-For the future, learn your boundaries, know when you need to say no and stick to your no, good people will not try to break your boundaries, your no will become a deal-breaker, learn who you are, asking yourself “who am I.” Activities and things you enjoy for you, learn to love yourself, raise your standards.
+For the future, learn your boundaries, know when you need to say no and stick to your no, genuine people will not try to break your boundaries, your no will become a deal-breaker, learn who you are, asking yourself, “who am I.” Activities and things you enjoy for yourself, learn to love yourself, raise your standards.

-- They open up our attachment system, this is developed in early childhood with our primary caregivers, the attachment system if developed opens our ability to attach to another on an emotional and physical level.
-When you are emotionally connected to someone it becomes harder to just walk away.
+- They open up our attachment system, and this is developed in early childhood with our primary caregivers.
+The attachment system, if developed, opens our ability to attach to another on an emotional and physical level.
+When you are emotionally connected to someone, it becomes harder just to walk away.

 Somewhere narcissists don’t develop this attachment system, or they lose it, meaning they can simply walk away without a care.